seantarogers/SsoWsFederation/README.md

 SsoWsFederation
 ===========================

-A single sign on/sign off prototype implemented with Windows Identity Federation and Asp.Net Mvc.
+A single sign on/sign off prototype.

 Overview
 ------